Natasha Macmillan, Business Unit Director - Everyday Banking

-Visa and Mastercard make up the vast majority of credit card options in Canada, and for the most part, the two types of credit cards are almost indistinguishable from each other.
-They are both widely accepted at most retailers, and you’ll find a complete spectrum of rewards credit cards, cash back credit cards, and low interest credit cards with either the Visa or Mastercard badge.
+Visa and Mastercard dominate the landscape of credit card options in Canada, offering a plethora of choices for consumers.
+These two credit card giants share many similarities and at times are almost indistinguishable from each other.
+Both Visa and Mastercard are widely accepted by most retailers, providing a range of rewards credit cards, cash back credit cards, and low interest credit cards under their badges.

-That said, whether to choose a Visa or Mastercard credit card is still one of the most common questions asked when selecting a new credit card.
+That said, the choice between Visa and Mastercard remains a common question when selecting a new credit card.
 The truth is that there are some subtle differences that, depending on your unique spending patterns, may influence whether you should choose a Visa or Mastercard credit card.

-The company that manages the credit card is called an “issuer,” and issuers tend to be banks or credit unions.
-These organizations administer the credit card, their rewards, and points, and are responsible for the debt you take on when using your credit card.
+Credit cards are issued by banks or credit unions, commonly known as “issuers”.
+These organizations manage the credit cards, rewards, points, and associated debt incurred when using the card.
 When you make your monthly payment, borrow money, or owe interest, you’re doing so through your bank or credit union – not Visa or Mastercard.

-Instead, Visa and Mastercard are processing networks and perform more of the background work that’s out of sight of everyday cardholders.
-Both earn revenue by partnering with card issuers, acting as the middlemen between financial institutions and merchants, and handling the intricacies of processing digital transactions while ensuring you can use your credit card at a huge network of places – both online and offline.
-For instance, every time you swipe your credit card to make a payment at a retailer, Mastercard or Visa collects a fee.
+Instead, Visa and Mastercard are processing networks and perform more of the behind-the-scenes operations.
+Both earn revenue by partnering with card issuers, acting as intermediaries between financial institutions and merchants.
+They manage the intricate process of digital transactions, ensuring your credit card can be used across an extensive network of establishments.
+For instance, every time you swipe your credit card, Mastercard or Visa collect a fee.

 While Mastercard and Visa are incredibly similar in their offerings (the more significant differences lie with the credit cards offered by the issuers), there are some differences that you should keep in mind.

-Visa and Mastercard are both widely accepted by North American merchants, with 28 million merchants taking Visa and 30 million accepting Mastercard.
-Some notable merchants do not accept Visa, including Costco, No Frills, and up until recently, Walmart (though that’s now changed).
-If there are individual retailers that you regularly shop with, it’s a good idea to double-check that they accept the credit card of your choice.
+Visa and Mastercard are both widely accepted worldwide, with 44 million merchants taking Visa and 37 million accepting Mastercard.
+Notably, certain merchants, such as Costco, No Frills, and formerly Walmart (although this has changed), don't accept Visa.
+If you frequently shop at specific retailers, its a good idea to double-check that they accept your credit card of choice.
 Alternatively, you can maintain a second backup credit card to cover all of your bases.

 Infinite vs. World Elite

-Here’s a summary of the benefits you’ll receive from each premium tier:
+Here’s a summary of the benefits for each premium tier:

 - 24/7 concierge